cisagov/XFD/frontend/src/tests/README.md

 ## Current Test Organization

-All tests are now centralized in `frontend/src/tests/` with the following structure:
+All tests are centralized in `frontend/src/tests/` with the following structure:

 ```
 frontend/src/tests/